 Surprisingly, most small suitcases aren’t the best fit for hand luggage as they’re often a bit too wide and not tall enough.
 Cabin baggage should really be tall and slim to maximise the dimensions you’re allowed and most people are surprised to find that the 55cm x 45cm x 25cm size is actually really big and more than enough space for a 2 week holiday with just hand luggage!

-Of course, I’m going to suggest The Travel Hack Pro Cabin Case which will be back in stock soon!
+Of course, I’m going to suggest The Travel Hack Pro Cabin Case or The Travel Hack Backpack!

 Should you worry about your hand luggage weight?

 Some airlines don’t have weight restrictions when it comes to hand luggage and simply ask that you should be able to lift it into the overhead locker yourself.
 Other airlines do have weight restrictions but, realistically, they often don’t weigh your case unless they can clearly tell it’s extremely heavy.

 My advice is to try and loosely stick to the weight restrictions but be aware of your heavy items in case you need to remove them.
 If your toiletries are heavy, it’s often cheaper just to ditch your shampoo and conditioner and pick a new bottle up when you arrive.

 For me, it’s usually my laptop and camera adding the weight and most airlines will allow you to carry a laptop onboard, so I’ll just remove it and carry it under my arm, which most air stewards don’t even notice!

 How to pack toiletries for hand luggage